team-watchdog/apoc-gardens-wiki/public/markdown/Herbs & Spices/lemongrass.md

 **Symptoms:** <update>Rust appears as orange or brown spots on leaves.
 Root rot causes wilting and yellowing of leaves.</update>

-**Management:** Avoid overhead watering, remove infected leaves, and provide good air circulation. <update>For root rot, improve soil drainage and avoid overwatering.
+**Management:** <update>Avoid overhead watering, remove infected leaves, and provide good air circulation.
+For root rot, improve soil drainage and avoid overwatering.
 Use fungicides only as a last resort.</update>

 ## Difficulty Rating
 ### Low country wet zone (Difficulty: 6/10)